andreacorinti/andreacorinti.com/src/site/about.md

 And, even if I don't like it very much, I'm also on [Linkedin](https://www.linkedin.com/in/andrea-corinti/).

+Want to hire me, or ask something in particular?
+By all means!
+[**Click here**](/contact/) for the contact form.

+For less "official" communications, you can easily find me on [@AndreaCorinti](https://twitter.com/AndreaCorinti).

 🇮🇹 Per il [**curriculum vitae in Italiano, clicca qui**](https://andreacorinti.github.io/cv-it.pdf)

-Want to ask me something else ?
-By all means!
-[Click here](/contact/) for the contact form.

-## Facebook
+## ☠️ Facebook

-I really don't like Facebook: I've a profile that I use for managing pages, connected account, keep photos and stuff like that, so it's pointless to link it here.
+I really don't like Facebook: I've a profile that I'm only using for connected accounts, old photos and stuff like that, so it's pointless to link it here.

-## Babel
+## 🗺️ Babel

 | Language       | Level                                                                   |
 |----------------|-------------------------------------------------------------------------|